actrois/imgmatch/README.md

   -b <start or stop>  :  Start or stop background mode
                           When run with -b option, imgmatch will run in background watching a specified directory by
                           -d option.
-When duplicate image will found, it will make a desktop notification.
+When duplicate image is found, it will make a desktop notification.
 ```
 #### Sample usages: